awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 However, if the last few data points are `- - X - -`, the alarm goes into ALARM state even if missing data points are treated as missing\.
 This is because alarms are designed to always go into ALARM state when the oldest available breaching datapoint during the Evaluation Periods number of data points is at least as old as the value of **Datapoints to Alarm**, and all other more recent data points are breaching or missing\.
 In this case, the alarm goes into ALARM state even if the total number of datapoints available is lower than M \(**Datapoints to Alarm**\)\.

 This alarm logic applies to M out of N alarms as well\.
-If the oldest breaching data point during the **Evaluation Periods** number of data points is at least as old as the value of **Evaluation Periods**, and all of the more recent data points are either breaching or missing, the alarm goes into ALARM state no matter the value of M \(**Datapoints to Alarm**\)\.
+If the oldest breaching data point during the evaluation range is at least as old as the value of **Datapoints to Alarm**, and all of the more recent data points are either breaching or missing, the alarm goes into ALARM state no matter the value of M \(**Datapoints to Alarm**\)\.

-## High\-Resolution Alarms<a name="high-resolution-alarms"></a>
+## High\-resolution alarms<a name="high-resolution-alarms"></a>

  If you set an alarm on a high\-resolution metric, you can specify a high\-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds\.
 There is a higher charge for high\-resolution alarms\.
-For more information about high\-resolution metrics, see [Publishing Custom Metrics](publishingMetrics.md)\.
+For more information about high\-resolution metrics, see [Publishing custom metrics](publishingMetrics.md)\.

-## Alarms on Math Expressions<a name="alarms-on-metric-math-expressions"></a>
+## Alarms on math expressions<a name="alarms-on-metric-math-expressions"></a>

  You can set an alarm on the result of a math expression that is based on one or more CloudWatch metrics\.
 A math expression used for an alarm can include as many as 10 metrics\.
 Each metric must be using the same period\.